block-foundation/glossary/README.md

 * **Decentralized Autonomous Corporation (DAC))**: This refers to an organization that is run by rules encoded as computer programs called smart contracts, controlled by shareholders and not influenced by a central government.
 * **Decentralized Autonomous Organization (DAO)**: This is an organization represented by rules encoded as a computer program that is transparent, controlled by the organization members and not influenced by a central government.
 * **Decentralized Finance (DeFi)**: A blockchain-based form of finance that does not rely on central financial intermediaries such as brokerages, exchanges, or banks to offer traditional financial instruments.
 Instead, it utilizes smart contracts on blockchains.
+* **Decentralized Marketplaces**: These are peer-to-peer trading platforms facilitated by blockchain, where buyers and sellers can transact directly with each other.
+In real estate, decentralized marketplaces can significantly reduce the need for intermediaries, making the process cheaper and more efficient.
+* **Deed Tokenization**: The process of converting a real estate deed or title into a digital token on a blockchain.
+This can greatly reduce the time and complexity of title transfers and disputes.
 * **Digital Currency**: A type of currency that is only available in digital or electronic form.
 It exhibits properties similar to physical currencies but allows for instantaneous transactions and borderless transfer-of-ownership.
 * **Digital Identity**: It is an online or networked identity adopted or claimed in cyberspace by an individual, organization, or electronic device.
+* **Digital Twins**: In the context of real estate, this refers to a digital replica of physical assets (like properties or infrastructure) that exist in the physical world.
+Paired with blockchain, it ensures data integrity, enables secure transactions and paves the way for innovative applications.
 * **Distributed Ledger Technology (DLT)**: This is a digital system for recording the transaction of assets.
 The transactions and their details are recorded in multiple places at the same time.
 * **Double Spend Problem**: This is a potential issue with digital currencies where a user can spend the same amount twice, creating fraudulent transactions.
 Blockchain technology solves the double spend problem through its decentralized consensus mechanisms.
 * **ERC-20**: This stands for Ethereum Request for Comments and 20 is the number assigned to this request.
 It's a specific set of functions which developers must use when coding the token.
 ERC-20 tokens are blockchain-based assets that have value and can be sent and received.